LichunZhang/MedDIP/README.md

 # MedDIP
-The project is develop mainly for exercising medical image(mhd) processing.
+The project is developed mainly for exercising medical image(mhd) processing.